delphijustin/ohmdroid/README.md

 1. To use it download the free or pro version of macro droid https://play.google.com/store/apps/details?id=com.arlosoft.macrodroi
-2. Upload the mdr file to the android device
+2. Upload the mdr file to the android device and import the macros
 3. try shorting the test leads and see if you get a black testbox sayung 70 or less.
 4. When done disable all macros.